-Merger Control 2013
+Merger Control 2014

 Published by

 Law Business Research Ltd

 87 Lancaster Road

 London, W11 1QQ, UK

 Tel: +44 20 7908 1188

 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2012
+© Law Business Research Ltd 2013

 No photocopying: copyright licences

 do not apply.

+First published 1996

+Eighteenth edition

+ISSN 1365-7976

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of August 2012, be advised that this is a developing area.
+Although the information provided is accurate as of August 2013, be advised that this is a developing area.